simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

 * Add a personal photo (`<img />` tag) and icons by category (you can use http://getbootstrap.com/components/#glyphicons).

-* Use multiple column system to organize your content.
+* Use multiple columns system to organize your content.

 * Have a tea or coffee as your preference, if you want cookies, steal those of Perrine.

-* Check if your site displays well on mobile and tablet, if not optimize it!
+* Check if your site displays perfectly on mobile and tablet, if not then optimize it!

-* Create a navbar containing different sections of your page, use anchors links `<a href="#..."` to redirect to different categories.
+* Create a navbar consist of different page's sections , use anchors links `<a href="#..."` to redirect to different categories.

 * Add links to your email address (`<a href="mailto:..."`) and Twitter / Linkedin profile (if you have one); then add a Facebook / Google+ like button!

-* Use the bootstrap carousel module; find examples of paralax effect.
+* Use the bootstrap carousel module; find examples of paralax effects.

 * Decorate with amazing CSS3 animations and integrate videos or musics!

-* Complete your beautiful portfolio, you should arrive at this result: http://cihadturhan.com/ (at least).
+* Complete your beautiful portfolio, you should finally get this result: http://cihadturhan.com/ (at least).

 ## Other online guides to create a web CV / Portfolio: